Changing the Face

 the occupants before that ...

-Walgreen's former location east of Broadway
+Walgreen's former location was east of Broadway

 with former Borders and Central Savings to the west